 Most of our stores are located in leased premises.
 Individual store leases vary as to their terms, rental provisions and expiration dates.
-Many stores, including a significant portion of our new stores, are subject to build-to-suit arrangements with landlords, which typically carry a primary lease term of up to 15 years with multiple renewal options.
-We also have stores subject to shorter-term leases, and many of these leases have renewal options.
+Many stores are subject to build-to-suit arrangements with landlords, which typically carry a primary lease term of up to 15 years with multiple renewal options.
+We also have stores subject to shorter-term leases and many of these leases have renewal options.
+A significant portion of our new stores are subject to build-to-suit arrangements.